cesardecasas/git-pull/README.md

 ### ***Objectives***

 * Establish a clear process by which to pull the starter code before the lesson each day
-* Aquire an understanding of and comfort with using various commands in Git
+* Aquire an understanding of and comfort with using various commands
 ***

 ### ***Getting Started***